VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/misc.md

 {{< columns >}}

 Given it's basically a meme now, I assume you know what Auto-Tune is.
 What you may not realize is that not all auto-tune is, well, auto.
 A lot of the time it's done manually, painstakingly correcting the tuning.
-If the original sound is close enough, it's usually pretty easy to get it to sound natural too.
+If the original sound is close enough, it's usually pretty easy to get it to sound natural, too.

 Also keep in mind pitch correction isn't just for vocals, you might want to pitch correct your guitar playing, change a note in an already recorded sequence when you change keys, or even just use it as a glitchy effect on pitch bends.